Menditect/documentation/docs/cicd.md

 ## POST execute test case

-Initiate the execution of a single test case for a specified application instance in the body.
+Initiate the execution of a single test case for a specified application instance(s) in the body.
 The execute process will be started asynchronously.
 The progress can be polled using the [Get testrun](#get-testrun) endpoint.

 ### Request